knative/docs/serving/using-a-custom-domain.md

 echo -e "$GATEWAY_IP\t$DOMAIN_NAME" | sudo tee -a /etc/hosts

 ```
-By this way, you can access your domain from the browser in your machine and
- do some quick checks.
+You can now access your domain from the browser in your machine and do some quick checks.

 ## Publish your Domain

-Follow the below steps to make your domain publicly accessible.
+Follow these steps to make your domain publicly accessible:

 ### Set static IP for Knative Gateway

-You may want to set static IP for your Knative Gateway so that the Gateway IP
+You might want to [set a static IP for your Knative gateway](gke-assigning-static-ip-address.md),
-will not be changed after restarting your cluster.
-Follow the [instructions](https://github.com/knative/serving/blob/master/docs/setting-up-ingress-static-ip.md) to set static IP for Knative Gateway.
+so that the gateway IP does not change each time your cluster is restarted.

 ### Update your DNS records